isene/hp-41cl_update/README.md

 HP-41CL_update.py [-hrx] [--help, --version, --romdir, --hepax]

 ## OPTIONS
 -x, --hepax  Add the ROM(s) into the LIF image as a HEPAX SDATA file.
-Must be read into the HP-41CL using the HEPAX "READROM" function.
+Must be read into the HP-41CL using HFUPDAT function.

 -r, --romdir  Specify the "roms" directory/folder for the rom files.
 Default is the "roms" folder where the HP-41CL_update.rb resides.